Bryantcornwell/CV-auto-grader/README.md

 Run the code from the terminal using the following format on the linux server and ensure to type the file names for the  '< >' desired arguments below:

     python3 inject.py <image_name.jpg> <key_name.txt> <injected_output.jpg>
 The first task of inject.py was to open the image using the PIL library and create a list of each line of the answer key file.
 The numbers and special characters were then removed to generate a list of answer.
 The first idea of encrypting the answer key was to use character encoding.
-However, failed to find an accurate/robust way to read decrypt the answer key without using other computer vision libraries.
+However, failed to find an accurate/robust way to decrypt the answer key without using other computer vision libraries.

 From there the team discussed ways of implementing a QR-code and bar code using information and ideas from Wikipedia [1].
 Since bar and QR codes use black and white pixels, we determined that we would need to encode the answers using binary operations.
 To encode all 31 answer options, it required five pixels per question (2^5 = 32).
 The group decided that the encoded answers would need be scaled up to avoid noise.